 • ½ cup mayonnaise regular, light, or Greek yogurt

-• cup sweet thai chili sauce
+• cup sweet Thai chili sauce

-• juice of ½ of a lime
+• ½ lime juiced

-• 1 teaspoon sriracha sauce
+• 1 teaspoon sriracha sauce or to taste

 Instructions